openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/4-optional-configuration.rst

 Encrypt boot pool
 ~~~~~~~~~~~~~~~~~~~
 Note: This will disable password with SSH.
+The password previously set for
+root pool will be replaced by keyfile, embedded in initrd.

 #.
 LUKS password::